 West Virginia online sportsbooks don’t like their chances, however, setting them as a consensus underdog to Texas Tech.
 It was the nature of that narrow escape in Morgantown back on Jan.
 25 that plays into the odds.

 A look at the latest WVU vs. Texas Tech men’s basketball odds

-This road game against the seventh-ranked Red Raiders is slated to tip-off at 9 p.m.
-ET on ESPN.
+This road game against the seventh-ranked Red Raiders is slated to tip off at 9 p.m.
+EST on ESPN.
 WVU, sitting at No. 14 in the AP poll, is an underdog of about five or six points, depending on which WV sportsbooks you’re looking at.

 The total on this game varies between 140 and 141 points.
 That’s a shade under these two teams’ combined average on the season (151 points).
-It’s also shy of what these two teams produced on Jan.
+It’s also shy of what the teams produced on Jan.
 25 (175 points) in Morgantown.

 To upset that trend, WVU needs a solid start.
 The Red Raiders have won the first half in eight of their past nine night games at home.
 That’s helped Texas Tech collect a lot of lopsided wins, as their average margin of victory is 19 points.

 Replicating the recipe for success on Jan.
 25 will be an even more impressive feat, should the Mountaineers pull it off.

 How did WVU escape with a win over Texas Tech the first time?